South Indian Wedding Invitation Wording: Complete Guide with Examples

 Your gracious presence and blessings will make this occasion truly special.

-For more detail on the specific wording for pre-wedding ceremonies like mehndi, haldi, and sangeet, see our guide on mehndi, haldi, and sangeet invitation wording.
+For wording ideas for pre-wedding events like mehndi, haldi, and sangeet, we've got a separate guide on mehndi, haldi, and sangeet invitation wording.

 Do:

-• Use the correct religious opening for your community
+- Use the correct religious opening for your specific community.
+A Lingayat opening is different from an Iyengar one.

-• Include separate timing details for each day's events if it's a multi-day wedding
+- List each day's events separately with clear timings if it's a multi-day wedding

 Don't: